Bluefield University Logo

 1. Choose Your Grade Level and Concentration

 Whether you want to work with children at the local elementary school or those preteens at a centralized middle or high school, choose your focus before you enroll in a college program.
-The requirements in elementary ed will be different than if you choose to become a high school math instructor or history teacher.
+The requirements in elementary ed will be different than if you choose to become a high school biology instructor or music teacher.

 2. Attain Your Bachelor’s Degree